stephenhu/stratd/docs/design.md

 ## notes

 * technology shouldnt be constantly evolving making battles, strategy, and experience more important, should be a much more gradual approach, focus on battles and preparation for battles
-* economy should be based on cities, industries, and population shouldnt require manually mining resources like starcraft
+* economy should be based on cities, industries, and population, shouldnt require manually mining resources like starcraft, this should something that happens in the background
 * each faction should have different attributes like populations, income, army competence
-* what should the multiplayer angle be since this is turn based, some players will block the whole game's progress?  perhaps if users dont progress then a default set of actions will be enacted
+* what should the multiplayer angle be since this is turn based, some players will block the whole game's progress?  perhaps if users dont progress within a certain time, then a default set of actions will be enacted
+* heroes will appear over time since all units have varying degrees of ability, it is up to the user to recognize these units and promote them or develop them